camelya58/kafka-producer-consumer/README.md

 ```

 ## Step 7.
-To send a message we need to create an object - KafkaTemplate<K, V>.
+To send a message we need to create an object - KafkaTemplate<K, V> (the default key and value type is string).

 This object will be created in a controller class.

 We need to call the send method from this object with parameters - send(String topic, K key, V value).